8:30am to 1:00pm

 As a result of participating in these clinicals, therapists will be able to:

-1, Adopt a stance of respectful curiosity and supportive challenge.
+- Adopt and maintain a stance of respectful curiosity and supportive challenge.

 This clinical series counts toward required annual training hours in Family Based Mental Health Services, but is not currently available for CE credit.

 This is an intermediate level course.
 The target audience is behavioral health professionals working within an Ecosystemic Family Therapy Model.
 This is a live synchronous distance learning activity conducted in real time, allowing for simultaneous participation of participants and instructors from different locations.